Funds OK'd for design work on next phase of parkway removal

-A long-term plan to remove the remainder of the parkway formerly known as the Robert Moses Parkway’s took a step forward on Wednesday.
+A long-term plan to remove the remainder of the roadway formerly known as the Robert Moses Parkway took a step forward on Wednesday.

 The New York State Office of Parks, Recreation and Historic Preserve Niagara River Greenway Fund Standing Committee has agreed to allocate $1.5 million to support “scoping work” for the project’s next phase.
 Scoping involves hiring consultants for the project who will create design concepts, solicit public input, and create a project timeline.